boolean-uk/csharp-tdd-oop-bobs-bagels/task3-domain-model.md

 # Domain model for Bob's Bagels Extension Task 3
-## Discounts
+## Discounts on receipt

 ### User stories:
 >1.
 >As a customer,
-I want to see the discount list,
-So I can see what to buy.
+I want to see what the receipt to include discounts, So I can see how much I have saved on my order.